Eradication of dracunculiasis: Eradication program

-In January 2012 the WHO meeting at the Royal College of Physicians in London launched the most ambitious and largest coalition health project ever, known as London Declaration on Neglected Tropical Diseases which aims to end/control dracunculiasis by 2020, among other neglected tropical disease.
-This project is supported by all major pharmaceutical companies, the Bill & Melinda Gates Foundation, the governments of the United States, United Kingdom DFID and United Arab Emirates and the World Bank.
+In January 2012 the WHO meeting at the Royal College of Physicians in London launched the most ambitious and largest coalition health project ever, known as London Declaration on Neglected Tropical Diseases which aims to end/control dracunculiasis by 2020, among other neglected tropical diseases.
+This project is supported by all major pharmaceutical companies, the Bill & Melinda Gates Foundation, the United States Agency for International Development, the United Kingdom Department for International Development, the Carter Center, and the World Bank, in cooperation with the governments of countries in which the disease is endemic.

-In August 2015, when discussing his diagnosis of melanoma metastasized to his brain, Jimmy Carter stated that he hopes the last Guinea worm dies before he does.
 By 2018, the disease was eliminated in 19 of 21 countries where it used to occur.
-By then end of the London Declaration programme, only 15 cases were recorded globally.
+By the end of the London Declaration programme, only 15 cases were recorded globally.
 Total eradication is projected by the Kigali Declaration on Neglected Tropical Diseases starting from 2022 to 2030.

 Countries certified free

 Endemic countries must report to the International Commission for the Certification of Dracunculiasis Eradication and document the absence of indigenous cases of Guinea worm disease for at least three consecutive years to be certified as Guinea worm-free by the World Health Organization.

-The results of this certification scheme been able to certify, by 2007, Benin, Burkina Faso, Chad, Ivory Coast, Kenya, Mauritania, Togo, and Uganda had stopped transmission, and Cameroon, Central African Republic, India, Pakistan, Senegal, Yemen were WHO certified.
+The result of this certification scheme is that by 2007, Benin, Burkina Faso, Chad, Ivory Coast, Kenya, Mauritania, Togo, and Uganda were able to certify that they had stopped transmission, and Cameroon, Central African Republic, India, Pakistan, Senegal, and Yemen were WHO certified.
 Nigeria was certified as having ended transmission in 2013, followed by Ghana in 2015, and the Democratic Republic of Congo in 2022.